Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model

 Finally, as demonstrated in \Cref{sec:results:20_year_amip}, we achieved long-term stability using an engression-like technique, which provided data-driven extrapolation by effectively forcing the ML model to behave smoothly for small input perturbations.
 This result could potentially help many more ML-based parameterization schemes which very commonly struggle with long-term stability when coupled to GCMs.
 The results regarding precipitation and temperature patterns shown in \Cref{sec:results:benchmarking_with_obs,sec:results:20_year_amip} indicate that the pure ML and mixed schemes are capable of generating realistic patterns, which for near-surface temperature even outperform the Tiedtke baseline with respect to observational references by having a mean bias about half as large as for the Tiedtke model for the 20-year evaluation as shown in \Cref{tab:spatial_mean_bias_20_year}.
 However, calibration against observational data may further enhance the predictive skill of all models examined.

 As illustrated in \Cref{fig:mlweight_spatial_distribution} and also \Cref{fig:convective_precip_cwv_lts_abslat}, the ML scheme exhibits relatively high confidence in the extratropics and high latitudes while maintaining a non-zero contribution in the tropical regions that were used to design the Tiedtke scheme.
-The examination of the results from the twenty-year-long simulations in \Cref{fig:zonal_mean_precip_20y} suggests that this confidence may be overestimated due to out-of-distributions estimates, highlighting the potential benefit of developing a separate convective triggering scheme to improve overall model performance.
+The examination of the results from the twenty-year-long simulations in \Cref{fig:zonal_mean_precip_20y} suggests that this confidence may be overestimated due to out-of-distributions estimates, highlighting the potential benefit of developing a separate convective triggering scheme or lowering the scheme's confidence (i.e. the $p_0$ and $p_1$ parameters) to improve overall model performance.